 Hard skills are the ones to help in with more technical, professional work.
 These are not personal but taught through-a-course skills.
 Such as:

 Optional: This section is for those who have additional certificates and achievements.

 Carefully go through the job advertisement and highlight all the important keywords.
 Incorporate them in your resume.
 This plays a key role in catching the eye of HR.
-It leaves an impression that this resume was crafted for this particular job and as a result the manager wants to read it.
+It leaves an impression that this resume was crafted for this particular job and as a result, the manager wants to read it.

 You should not use the same resume for every job you seek.
-Instead, you should carefully tailor your resume and make it relevant and specific for the job you are applying for.
+Instead, you should carefully tailor your resume and make it relevant and specific to the job you are applying for.
 Most of the resumes submitted are not even given a second look.
 Why?
-Because they are irrelevant to the job and does not highlight the person applying, fitting for the job.
+Because they are irrelevant to the job and do not highlight the person applying, fitting for the job.
 Use the right language.
-Every field has its own jargon (specific language) and you should stick to it.
+Every field has its jargon (specific language) and you should stick to it.
 Avoid unprofessional vocabulary that distracts the reader.